The Hagia Sophia in Istanbul and Thomas Whittemore

 Reams have been written about the Hagia Sophia, originally a Byzantine church, mosque, museum and now a mosque again, so I thought it was high time I wrote a post about it for Inside Out In Istanbul.
 The inspiration for this came not from a visit to the building itself, but from an exhibition of water colours by Alexis Gritchenko put on by Meşher Gallery a few years ago.
 Gritchenko was a Ukrainian who spent time in Istanbul when it was occupied by the Allies after World War One.
 As well as a display of wonderfully evocative paintings, there was a small section dedicated to the work of a man called Thomas Whittemore.
 Whittemore bought 66 paintings, since lost, off Gritchenko back in the 1930s, but more on the former later.
 Let’s start with the essentials.

-The Haghia Sophia is located on the first of Istanbul’s seven hills, on the historic peninsula surrounded by water on three sides.
-The first church built where the Haghia Sophia now stands was for Emperor Konstantios in 360 AD.
+The Hagia Sophia is located on the first of Istanbul’s seven hills, on the historic peninsula surrounded by water on three sides.
+The first church built where the Hagia Sophia now stands was for Emperor Konstantios in 360 AD.
 A much simpler structure, it had a wooden roof and was called Megale Ekklesia, meaning the Big Church.
 The Archbishop of Constantinople at the time was Ioannes Hrisostosmos (John Chrysostom), an aesthetic who spoke out against financial abuse by the authorities and lavish displays of wealth.
 A speech he made in 404 about women’s extravagant garments brought him to the attention of Eudoksia, the wife of Emperor Arkadios.
 She thought his remarks were aimed at her so sent him into exile.
 The local populace, big fans of the archbishop, rose up in protest and in the ensuing chaos a fire destroyed the church.
 A second church built on the orders of Theodosius II was inaugurated on 415 but it too was destroyed, in the Nika riots of 532.

 Work on the present day Hagia Sophia began that same year on the orders of Emperor Justinian I. The emperor wanted to celebrate his victory over his opponents by constructing the grandest church ever seen in Constantinople, the then capital of the Roman Empire.
 He appointed mathematician Anthemios of Tralles (modern-day Aydin), as head architect assisted by Isidorus of Miletis (today’s Balat), a scientist and mathematician, to come up with a design and complete the project.
 Construction took five years and the church of Holy Wisdom, as it became known, was dedicated by Justinian on December 26 in 537.